 Non-reactive parenting is a conscious approach to parenting that seeks to react strategically rather than with automatic emotion.
 It involves being mindful and aware of your own feelings and making choices about how you respond to your child’s behavior based on long-term goals rather than immediate gratification.
 This style of parenting encourages parents to take the time to consider the best response for their child in order to foster more positive behavior.

-Non-reactive parenting isn’t an absence of reaction.
+Non-reactive parenting doesn’t mean an absence of reaction.
 I’m not over here asking caregivers to be zombies.
 Non-reactive parenting is reacting strategically.

 It’s reacting neutrally when kids are being jerks (yeah, I said it) and reacting happily to children’s positive behavior.

-When practicing non-reactive parenting as a parenting style, it means going off autopilot where adult feelings are concerned; to feel anger and consciously not react.
-It’s counterintuitive, and it takes practice.
+Practicing non-reactive parenting as a parenting style means going off autopilot where adult feelings are concerned; feeling anger and consciously not reacting.
+Non-reactive parenting is counterintuitive and takes practice.

 The opposite of non-reactive parenting is reactive parenting.